”It takes a village to raise a child”

 In honor of Maternal Mental Health Month, the next time you use the term “it takes a village to raise a child”, don’t forget that there’s a SuperMom who also needs support from that village.

 Clarity Clinic offers a range of treatments for postpartum and perinatal anxiety and depression.
 We have psychiatrists and therapists who are trained in and specialize in these treatment areas.
-To learn more about how we can support your mental health, call Clarity Clinic on (312) 815-9660 or schedule an appointment today.
+To learn more about how we can support your mental health, call Clarity Clinic at (312) 815-9660 or schedule an appointment today.